Azure/azure-arch-enterprise-bi-and-reporting/User Guides/8-Configure SQL Server Analysis Services.md

 |**TabularModelTablePartitions**|This table specifies which model that a tabular model table is part of, and the source (DW) table to which a tabular model table is bound to.
 It also provides the column that will be used in refreshing the tabular model, and the lower and upper bounds of the data held in this tabular model.
 It also defines the strategy for processing the SSAS partitions.|

 ### TabularModel
-Provide the unique <_server, database_> pairs in the table.
+Provide the unique &lt;_server, database_&gt; pairs in the table.
 This information uniquely identifies each tabular model for the Job Manager, and in turn, will be used by the daemon on the Partition Builder nodes to connect to the SSAS server and the database before refresh.

 _Example_: